Maheshkumar-novice/Notes-Competitive-Programmer-s-Handbook/chapter_1/io_optimization_cp.md

-In C++, these two lines are often used at the beginning of competitive programming code to improve input/output performance.
-Let me explain each part:

 1. **`ios::sync_with_stdio(0);`**:
    - By default, C++ streams (`cin`, `cout`) are synchronized with the C I/O streams (`scanf`, `printf`).
 This allows for interleaving between `cin`/`cout` and `scanf`/`printf`.
    - However, this synchronization makes `cin` and `cout` slower.
 By disabling it (`sync_with_stdio(0)`), you can speed up input and output operations.